MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

-In a brute-force attack, an attacker attempts to authenticate with many different passwords for different accounts until a correct password is found for at least 1 account.
+In a brute-force attack, an attacker attempts to authenticate with many different passwords for different accounts until a correct password is found for at least one account.
 Once found, an attacker can log in using that account.

-In this detection, an alert will be triggered when many authentication failures occurred, this can be either horizontally with a small set of passwords across many users; or vertically with a large set of passwords on a just a few users; or any combination of these two options.
+In this detection, an alert will be triggered when many authentication failures occurred, this can be either horizontally with a small set of passwords across many users; or vertically with a large set of passwords on just a few users; or any combination of these two options.

 **Investigation**

-In case there are many accounts involved, click **Download details** to view the list in an Excel spreadsheet.
+If there are many accounts involved, click **Download details** to view the list in an Excel spreadsheet.

 Click on the alert to go to its details page.
 Check if any login attempts ended with a successful authentication, these would appear as **Guessed accounts** on the right side of the infographic.
 If yes, are any of the **Guessed accounts** normally used from the source computer?
 If yes, **Suppress** the suspicious activity.